gustavoluyz/Manifest/Preview.md

 The Editor sends the JSON to the service, waits for a 20x HTTP response, and only then invokes the preview (e.g., open the UV in a new window, showing the manifest at that Preview URL).

+## Preview and Permalink

+By default the preview service has a 48 hr expiry time.
+But exactly the same service is available from the [[Save|Saving IIIF]] menu, as a permalink - the only difference is that when saved here, the hosted IIIF resource does not expire, so can be shared.

 ## Customising the Preview

 This is where custom config adds in specific viewing environments (or removes Mirador/UV).
 For example, a custom slideshow viewer, or a digital exhibition like Delft.